Imagine you are a product manager at a company, and your goal is to drive user engagement.

 RICE= [(Reach x Impact x Confidence)/Effort]

-Due to the nature of a product manager’s job, they have many different ideas that they can work on at any moment.
+Due to the nature of a product manager’s job, they have many different ideas they can work on at any moment.

 RICE prioritization helps organize and ensure that the product manager knows what to work on next.

 The reach score is the number of people you will impact by implementing a feature in a given timeframe.

 One beneficial aspect of the RICE prioritization framework is defining the timeframe.

 Hence, you can decide how long it will take for the impact and what type of user you plan to reach.

 You can obtain these metrics during product development and external surveys that your target audience answers.